BA (Hons) Accounting and Finance - Part-time

 Career Opportunities

 Graduates from this programme often use it as a fast track to professional accountancy qualifications, availing of their entitlement to exceptional exemptions from ACCA.
 Former students from this programme are employed worldwide in a range of business, accounting and finance positions.
 They work in tax, audit and general accounting firms as well as multinational blue-chip companies and small and medium-sized enterprises across a range of industry sectors.
-Graduates can also pursue further academic study within the Postgraduate School at DBS including the MSc International Accounting and Finance.

 Fees